Sarrus1/sourcepawn-studio/README.md

 ## Release Notes

+### 0.0.3
+ - Add support for a variety of enums and constants

 ### 0.0.2
  - Add support for `#include` and the `FeatureType` and `FeatureStatus` enums
  - Add `Action` as a core type